shitsurae-lab/naname-lab/wp-content/plugins/easy-table-of-contents/README.txt

 = Is there any shortcode to add the table of content to anywhere I want ? =

-Yes you can add the TOC with this shortcode – [ez-toc] and with the help of this you can easily add the TOC in the content or anywhere in the WordPress and if you want to add the shortcode on the theme file then you can add it with the help of this code – <?php echo do_shortcode( ‘[ez-toc]’ ); ?> and with this, you can add the TOC on any file according to your need.
+Yes you can add the TOC with this shortcode - [ez-toc] and with the help of this you can easily add the TOC in the content or anywhere in the WordPress and if you want to add the shortcode on the theme file then you can add it with the help of this code - <?php echo do_shortcode( â€˜[ez-toc]â€™ ); ?> and with this, you can add the TOC on any file according to your need.

 == Contact | Help | Technical Support ==